Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

         fo.close()
 ```
 We're finally done with the calibration program!
 If you put steps 1-6 together, you should have a fully functional calibration program.
 Now let's move on to the actual coin counting program.
+<div id = "P7"> </div>
 ### Step 7: Write main coin counter program helper functions
-The pre-processing of te main coin counter program will be very similar to the calibration program, so we'll get to that later when we put everything together.
+The pre-processing of the main coin counter program will be very similar to the calibration program, so we'll get to that later when we put everything together.
 For now, we will focus on the helper functions that will read in the data from the files the calibration program created.

 **Step 7A: Function coinValues**
 This function reads the data from the file corresponding to the coin name passed as a parameter.
 The function then computes several statistics, like the average R:B value, that can be later used by the user to customize coin identification.